yegor256/blog/_drafts/ai.md

     [Tabnine](https://www.tabnine.com),
     and
     [Kite](https://www.kite.com).
-    However, their work don't work with natural languages.
+    However, they don't work with natural languages.
     These are two different research problems:
     1) how to [autocomplete](https://en.wikipedia.org/wiki/Autocomplete)
     an existing program with known